Back

 What to do:

 Pain often affects how your pet moves.
 If your dog or cat is limping, hesitant to jump up, or having trouble walking, they may be in pain.
-Joint pain from arthritis or injuries can make it hard for them to move comfortably.
+Joint discomfort from conditions such as arthritis or injuries may make movement difficult.

 What to do:

-Give your pet a rest and avoid activities that could make the pain worse.
-If the limping continues for more than a day, take them to the vet for an evaluation.
+• If the limping continues for more than a day, take them to the vet for evaluation

 If your pet keeps licking or scratching at a particular spot on their body, it could be because that area is painful.
-This is common in pets with joint pain, skin infections, or other health issues.
+This may be associated with joint discomfort, skin conditions, or other health issues.

 What to do:

-Try to prevent your pet from licking the area too much, as it can make the problem worse.
-Take them to the vet to find out the cause of the discomfort and get the right treatment.
+• Try to prevent your pet from licking the area too much, as it can make the problem worse

 When pets are in pain, they might have trouble getting comfortable.
 They may constantly change positions, pace around, or seem restless.
 This is often seen in pets with joint or abdominal pain.